UN urges US to tamp down use of force by officers in Portland, warns of ‘human rights violations’

 The UN's comments come as the Justice Department announced it would open an investigation into the conduct of federal officers in Portland and Washington

-The United Nations has urged the U.S. to stop using excessive force on protesters and journalists during ongoing demonstrations in cities, including Portland, Ore.
+The United Nations has urged the U.S. to stop using what critics say is excessive force on protesters and journalists during ongoing demonstrations in cities, including Portland, Ore.

 MORE THAN 2,000 PORTLAND DEMONSTRATERS TAKE TO STREET FOR 57TH NIGHT IN A ROW, CLASH WITH FEDS